FarronF/limerick-council-meetings/meetings/2021/03/09-Virtual Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 9th February 2021.md

  Councillor Keary queried the loss of carpark spaces outside the Old Stand in

-Shanagolden and requested an update for the March District Meeting.--- 5
+Shanagolden and requested an update for the March District Meeting.
+---
+5

 **9.**